Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *this decreases the spawning area, while not changing the Mob Limit, effectively increasing spawn rates*
 		* *this effective increase affects all enemies that spawn in that Biome, not just Blazes*
 		* *Mob Spawners are not affected by this increase, so if you plan to camp a Spawner, 5RD wont help*
-	* *it's a lot easier to deal with the increased density, if the Fortress isn't free floating above Lava*
+	* *it's a lot easier to deal with the increased density if the Fortress isn't free floating above Lava*
 	* *[Mobs spawn more often in Soul Sand Valleys](https://youtu.be/SDLFTWFpJOI?t=67), using 5RD while in one is pretty risky if you're low on food*
 * if your Axe breaks while fighting Blazes, [Shovels do slightly more Damage than Pickaxes](https://i.imgur.com/gpxqtCg.webp) of the same Type
 	* *while Pickaxes above Gold have very marginally more DPS, they also require an extra hit below Diamond*
 	* *assuming Crits @ 100% Power, hits needed to Kill a Blaze:*
 		* *Shovel: Wood/Gold = 6, Stone = 4, Iron = 3, Diamond = 3*
 		* *Pickaxe: Wood/Gold = 7, Stone = 5, Iron = 4, Diamond = 3*
+	* *similarly, a Diamond Sword Kills Blazes in the same hits as an Axe (2), so if you have one, use that instead of your Axe*
 * Blazes will Target a Player if they have Line of Sight, and are within 48 Blocks
 	* *once a Target is acquired, the Blaze will set itself... **ablaze**, for 3 seconds*
 	* *at the end of this 3 second period, the Blaze will begin to shoot a Volley of 3 Fireballs*